chifgeri/docker-minecraft-server/README.md

     docker run -d -p 25565:25565 --name mc itzg/minecraft-server

-With that you can easily view the logs, stop, or re-start the container:
+With that you can easily view the logs, stop, or re-start the containe:

     docker logs -f mc
         ( Ctrl-C to exit logs action )